Skip to main content

 A neti pot looks like a teapot with a long spout.
 It holds a saline (saltwater) solution that people use to clear out congested nasal passages and sinuses.
 Other devices that look more like a squirt bottle can be used for the same thing.

-Using a neti pot can help decrease congestion and inflammation of the airways in and around your nose.
-The saline rinse helps:
+Using a neti pot can help lower congestion and inflammation of the airways in and around your nose.
+The saline rinse helps to:

 • Thin out mucus